Milan9805/cdk-set-topic-attributes/README.md

 The purpose of this project is to use AWS CloudFormation to set an SNS Topics delivery retry policy

 This application contains the AWS CDK code for deploying an SNS Topic and a Lambda using Nested Stacks.
-This Lambda Function is then invoked (via a GitHub Action) to set the attributes involved with the SNS Topics delivery retry policy (paramaters can be configured in `setTopicAttributes/src/index.ts`).
+This Lambda Function is then invoked (via a GitHub Action) to set the attributes involved with the SNS Topics delivery retry policy.
+The paramaters can be configured in `.github/workflows/cdk-deploy.yml` (lines 67-79).

 ## Deploying to AWS via CDK locally